Loading...

 Recommended visit duration: 2-3 hours

-👉 See FULL guide to Puffing Billy Railway (with kids)Price starts from
+👉 See FULL guide to Puffing Billy Railway (with kids)Average price

 Children enter free and can dig fossils, climb in the play zone and handle Bugs Alive; staff-led Tiny Tours, lockers and many restrooms turn the visit into an educational but low-stress outing.